 Click on “+ Create” to create your first ad campaign.

 You can select from 11 different campaign objectives for your ad campaigns:

 Purpose: Exposing your brand/products to a broader audience

 Typically used by: Advertisers launching a new brand or products

-Purpose: Maximizing your ad impressions over a short period of time
+Purpose: Maximising your ad impressions over a short period

 Typically used by: Advertisers promoting limited-time offers